Published On: Feb 12 2014 05:34:06 PM CSTUpdated On: Nov 07 2014 01:00:00 AM CST

-With Florence Henderson, better known as Mrs. Brady, celebrating her 80th birthday on Feb.
-14, what better time to check in with the stars of "The Brady Bunch"?
+With Christopher Knight, better known as Peter Brady, celebrating his 57th birthday on Friday, what better time to check in with the stars of "The Brady Bunch"?

-Here's the story: The classic TV sitcom "The Brady Bunch" began in 1969, starring (clockwise, from top left) Maureen McCormick, Florence Henderson, Barry Williams, Christopher Knight, Mike Lookinland, Robert Reed, Susan Olsen and Eve Plumb.
+Here's the story: The classic TV sitcom "The Brady Bunch" premiered on Sept.
+26, 1969, starring (clockwise, from top left) Maureen McCormick, Florence Henderson, Barry Williams, Christopher Knight, Mike Lookinland, Robert Reed, Susan Olsen and Eve Plumb.
+The show ran for five seasons before ending on March 8, 1974.

 Florence Henderson played Carol Brady, one of the all-time classic TV moms.

-Apart from subsequent "Brady" reunion shows after the original series, Henderson over the years she has guest-starred on such shows as "The Love Boat," "Fantasy Island," "Hart to Hart," "Rosanne," "Ellen," "Ally McBeal" and "The King of Queens."
-She most recently appeared in cameos on the sitcoms "30 Rock" and "Happily Divorced" in 2012 and on the reality TV cooking competition "Rachael vs. Guy: Celebrity Cook-Off" in 2014.
+Apart from subsequent "Brady" reunion shows after the original series, Henderson over the years has guest-starred on such shows as "The Love Boat," "Fantasy Island," "Hart to Hart," "Rosanne," "Ellen," "Ally McBeal" and "The King of Queens."
+She most recently appeared in cameos on the sitcoms "Instant Mom" and "Trophy Wife" and on the reality TV cooking competition "Rachael vs. Guy: Celebrity Cook-Off."
 She also appeared as a contestant on "Dancing With the Stars" in 2007 and 2010 and had a role as Grandma in 1995's "The Brady Bunch Movie."
-She has hosted her own talk show, "The Florence Henderson Show," since 2007, and started a cooking show, "Who's Cooking with Florence Henderson," in 2013, both on the cable network RLTV.
+She has hosted her own talk show, "The Florence Henderson Show," since 2007, and started a cooking show, "Who's Cooking with Florence Henderson," in 2013, both on the cable network Retirement Living TV.

 Robert Reed played "Brady Bunch" dad Mike Brady.
 Reed appeared in several "Brady"-related projects through 1990.
 Before starring on "The Brady Bunch," he had starred in the TV legal drama "The Defenders."
 Over the course of his career he was nominated for three Emmys, for his guest-starring role in a two-part episode of "Medical Center" and for his work on the miniseries "Rich Man, Poor Man" and "Roots."
 He died after a six-month battle with colon cancer, with HIV infection a contributing cause to his death, on May 12, 1992, at age 59.